Lovers Key State Park is full of shells, birds and beauty

 Just south of Fort Myers Beach, Lovers Key State Park is comprised of four islands.
 It feels unspoiled and natural and makes a great destination for any season.

-In summer, people will love it for its fabulous 2.5 mile long pristine beach with powdery white sand and a natural shoreline.
-At the north and south end there are bleached out tree trunks that add drama to the scene and delight photographers.
+In summer, we love it for its fabulous 2.5 mile long pristine beach with powdery white sand and a natural shoreline.

-In winter, many will still swim, but others will enjoy just walking the beach and collecting seashells, kayaking the waterways and spotting the many birds.
+In winter, many will still swim, but we enjoy just walking the beach, kayaking the waterways and spotting the many birds.

 The four barrier islands that make up Lovers Key were originally destined for development.
 Canals were dredged; mangroves uprooted.
 Lucky for us, the state acquired the land in 1983 and today you’d never guess the history of the 1,616-acre park.

-Lovers Key beach also has two hiking trails, each just over two miles, that are good for walking or biking (on fat tires.)
-The trails aren’t terribly special; we preferred a long walk on the hard-packed, barely populated beach.
+Note in January 2025, the trails are still closed from hurricane damage.
+Lovers Key beach has two hiking trails, each just over two miles, that are good for walking, running or biking on fat tires.
+The trails go through secluded estuaries that were dredged to make way for development on the island.

 Kayaking at Lovers Key State Park